beakerbrowser/homebase/README.md

     to: http://localhost:8080
 ```

+Sometimes you need to redirect from old domains to new ones.
+You can do that with the `redirects` rule.
 Here's an example redirect rule:

 ```yaml
 redirects: